 A delightful way to explore the charming streets of Lisbon is by hopping on the famous Tram 28.
 This iconic yellow tram has become synonymous with the city and offers a nostalgic and picturesque journey through some of Lisbon's most historic neighborhoods.
 Tram 28 winds its way through narrow streets and steep hills, taking you on a scenic route that passes by several of the city's top attractions.
 You'll be treated to panoramic views, stunning architecture, and a glimpse into local life as you travel along the route.

 As the tram rattles along, you'll pass through neighborhoods such as Graça, Alfama, Baixa, and Estrela, each with its own unique character and landmarks.
-Admire the colorful buildings, tiled facades, and the intricate details of Lisbon's architecture that line the streets.
+Admire the colorful buildings, tiled facades, and intricate details of Lisbon's architecture that line the streets.

 Explore the medieval São Jorge Castle and enjoy panoramic views of the city